department-of-veterans-affairs/vagov-content/pages/service-member-benefits.md

     links:
       - url: "https://www.benefits.va.gov/tap/tap-index.asp"
         label: Transition Assistance Program (TAP)
-        description: As you prepare to separate or retire from the military, explore your career options and learn how to access the VA benefits you've earned by attending a Transition Assistance Program (TAP) briefing. <br> <b>Open to active and inactive duty service members</b>
+        description: As you prepare to separate or retire from the military, explore your career options and learn how to access the VA benefits you've earned by attending a TAP briefing. <br> <b>Open to active and inactive duty service members</b>
       - url: "/disability/how-to-file-claim/when-to-file/pre-discharge-claim/"
         label: Pre-discharge disability claim
-        description: If you have an illness or injury that you believe was caused—or made worse—by your service, find out how to file for disability benefits before you leave the military through the Benefits Delivery at Discharge (BDD) program.
+        description: If you have an illness or injury that you believe was caused—or made worse—by your service, find out how to file a disability claim through the Benefits Delivery at Discharge program.
 This may help speed up your claim so you can get your benefits sooner.
-To use this program, you'll need to file your claim <b>180 to 90 days</b> before separation. <br> <b>Open to active and inactive duty service members</b>
+You'll need to file <b>180 to 90 days</b> before separation. <br> <b>Open to active and inactive duty service members</b>
       - url: "/life-insurance/options-eligibility/sgli/#convert"
         label: Transitioning your life insurance after separation
-        description: Find out how to convert your SGLI coverage to a Veterans' Group Life Insurance (VGLI) policy or commercial policy, and learn about other options for coverage if you have service-connected disabilities or want continued coverage for your family.
+        description: Find out how to convert your SGLI coverage to a Veterans' Group Life Insurance (VGLI) or commercial policy, and learn about other options for coverage if you have service-connected disabilities or want coverage for your family.
 In some cases, you must act within <b>120 days</b> of separation to ensure no lapse in coverage. <br> <b>Open to active and inactive duty service members</b>
       - url: "/careers-employment/education-and-career-counseling/"
         label: Educational and career counseling
-        description: <br> Find out how to get free educational and career counseling.
-You can apply between <b>6 months</b> before and <b>1 year</b> after separation. <br> <b>Open to active duty service members only</b>
+        description: <br> Find out how to get free educational and career counseling (also called Chapter 36).
+You'll need to apply between <b>6 months</b> before and <b>1 year</b> after separation. <br> <b>Open to active duty service members only</b>
       - url: "https://www.va.gov/HEALTHBENEFITS/apply/active_duty.asp"
         label: Active duty service members and VA health care
-        description: Learn about your health care options after separation or retirements and how to apply for VA health care.
+        description: Learn about your health care options after separation or retirement and how to apply for VA health care.
 You can apply as soon as you receive your separation or retirement orders.
 If you're a combat Veteran, apply right away to take advantage of <b>5 years</b> of enhanced eligibility. <br> <b>Open to active duty service members only</b>
       - url: "/careers-employment/vocational-rehabilitation/"
         label: Vocational rehabilitation and employment
         description: If you have a service-connected disability that limits your ability to work or prevents you from working, find out how to apply for vocational rehab.
 You can apply up to <b>12 years</b> from the date you receive your notice of separation or first VA service-connected disability rating. <br> <b>Open to active and inactive duty service members</b>